GeoscienceAustralia/ptha/R/examples/austptha_template/EVENT_RATES/README.md

 curves' for every station in the model.
-These are written out to a netcdf file [one for each source-zone]. *If you have many and/or large source-zones, this code may take a long time to run (e.g. around 36 hours for the final PTHA18 runs).
+These are written out to a netcdf file [one for each source-zone]. *If you have many and/or large source-zones, this code may take a long time to run (e.g. around 36 hours for the final PTHA18 runs, on a 16-core node of raijin).
 To work around this, you can optionally run the code on a subset of source-zones only, by passing an integer commandline argument ranging from 1 to 6 (details are currently hard-coded for the PTHA18 source-zones).
-This means the 'batches' can be run consecutively on separate machines, which may speed up the overall run progress.
+This means the 'batches' can be run consecutively on separate nodes, which may speed up the overall run progress.
 The general idea is that for each source-zone we call a function* `check_if_file_is_ok` *to see whether that source-zone should be run.
 This can be manipulated to only run a subset of source-zones.
 See the source code for further information.*

 Supplementary codes which are used in the above process are: